 It's a popular question that we have all asked one time or another.
-Hook size is very important, not only for good hookup ratios but to protect the fish.
-Of course as with all things, everyone has an opinion and they are entitled to their opinions but I will share what has worked for me.
-I'm not bias and I’m not sponsored by my recommendations in this article, so don't think that there is only one hook that will do the job, because that is not the case.
+Hook size is significant, not only for good hookup ratios but to protect the fish.
+Of course, as with all things, everyone has an opinion, and they are entitled to their views, but I will share what has worked for me.
+I'm not biased, and my recommendations in this article do not sponsor me, so don't think that there is only one hook that will do the job because that is not the case.

-When you approach your favorite stores hook selection, it can be a little overwhelming when you see thousands of hooks that come in all shapes, sizes and colors.
-There are kahle hooks, J hooks, circle hooks and the list goes on and on.
-Circle hooks have been gaining popularity due to the low mortality rate of fish after they are caught and the ease of use.
-I won't deny that when I started using circle hooks, I wasn't initially a huge fan; I have always enjoyed setting the hook.
-On the other hand, I truly hate seeing fish die, especially if it could have been avoided.
-So I am now an avid user of the circle hook and rarely use "J hooks”.
-I prefer two brands of hooks: Owner and Gamakatsu hooks, the reason being is because they are chemically sharpened and I have never had either brand fail.
+When you approach your favorite store's hook selection, it can be a little overwhelming when you see thousands of hooks that come in all shapes, sizes, and colors.
+There are Kahle hooks, J hooks, circle hooks, and the list goes on and on.
+Circle hooks have been gaining popularity due to the low mortality rate of fish after being caught and the ease of use.
+I won't deny that I wasn't initially a huge fan; I have always enjoyed setting the hook.
+On the other hand, I genuinely hate seeing fish die, mostly when it can be avoided.
+So I am now an avid user of the circle hook and rarely use "J hooks."
+I prefer two brands of hooks: Owner and Gamakatsu hooks, the reason being is because they are chemically sharpened, and I have never had either brand fail.
 When chunking bait or using shrimp, I favor the 1/0 Owner Light Super Mutu.